JohnAustinDev/xulsword/ReadMe.md

 # Build Instructions

-A working build has two parts: a Node.js project and a native libxulsword C++ library.
+A working build has two parts: a Node.js project and a native libxulsword C++ library as a Node.js addon.
 First download Boost 1.80.0 from https://www.boost.org/users/download/ and place it in the `xulsword/archive` directory (boost doesn't support scripted downloads).

-**IMPORTANT**: Each time you open a shell to build xulsword, set its environment variables by running `source ./setenv`, otherwise the build will fail.
+**IMPORTANT**: Each time you open a shell to build xulsword, set its environment variables by running `source ./setenv`, otherwise builds will fail.

 **Node.js Project**: Install nvm on Linux, Windows or Mac and use yarn to build the Node.js project.
-After the libxulsword C++ library has been built or otherwise placed in the Cpp/lib directory (see below) install it with `yarn install`.
+After the libxulsword C++ library has been built or otherwise placed in the Cpp/lib directory (see below) install it with `yarn installLXS`.
 Then start xulsword with `yarn start`.

 **Libxulsword C++ Addon**: Install VirtualBox and Vagrant on Linux, Windows or Mac, and run `vagrant up`.
 The Node.js native addon's shared library for each operating system will eventually appear in the appropriate xulsword/Cpp/lib directory.
-The shared library for your particular operating system should then be installed with `yarn install`.
+The shared library for your particular operating system should then be installed with `yarn installLXS`.

+When the libxulsword interface changes, the Node.js libxulsword addon will need to be recompiled for each operating system, and committed to git.
+See the libxulsword Readme.

 ---